jarmuszz/sbo-shell/README.md

 installations through the shell scripting.

 ## Usage
-Point the $REPO variable in `sbo-shell` file to your local SBo repository and then, in your POSIX shell, source the said file.
+Point the $REPO variable in `sbo-shell.sh` file to your local SBo repository and then, in your POSIX shell, source the said file.
 All of the user functions begin with a `_` so that they can be easily listed by tab completion.
 There are also "internal" functions which are supposed to be